sudorandom/kmcd.dev/content/posts/2024/benckmarking-grpc-go/index.md

 The goal of this benchmark was to introduce a larger message with various data types to better simulate real-world gRPC communication.
 It examines how well each library handles message marshaling and unmarshaling on top of the request processing.

- - Again, **grpc-go** came out on top, processing over 16,000 requests per second.
+ - Again, **grpc-go came out on top**, processing over 16,000 requests per second.
- - Even with a complex message, **connectrpc** stayed competitive at around 14,000 requests per second.
+ - Even with a complex message, **connectrpc stayed competitive** at around 14,000 requests per second.
- - **grpc-go (with ServeHTTP)** showed the most significant performance drop compared to benchmark 1, reaching only 12,000 requests per second.
+ - **grpc-go (with ServeHTTP) stayed in last place** with nearly 13,000.
+ - Note that **vtprotobuf does help out a decent amount**. vtprotobuf is being used in a mode that has zero extra hand-written code.
+The plugin also allows another optimization using pools which does require code changes.
+I may add that setup to these benchmarks at some point.

 ## The Takeaway
 If performance is the most important aspect of your application, stick with grpc-go.
 But if you want to add extra HTTP endpoints, add [gRPC-Web support](https://connectrpc.com/docs/multi-protocol) without an extra proxy, support for HTTP/1.1 or be able to [just use curl your gRPC endpoints](https://connectrpc.com/docs/curl-and-other-clients/) you might want to look into ConnectRPC.